 - Both are group living environments.
 Living with other recovering addicts is extremely helpful for some people.
 Other people who are going through the same thing helps someone in recovery to feel less alone and sometimes less afraid of returning to their environment.

-- Both usually have a onsite manager to manage daily activities.
-Usually someone works in the home as a counselor and manager 24 hours a day.
+- Both usually have an onsite manager to manage daily activities.
+Usually, someone works in the home as a counselor and manager 24 hours a day.
 These people normally act as counselors, managers, coordinators, and coaches.

 Some sober living residences have more or less in common with transitional houses.
 Much of it depends on the way they are run.